mattstein/feed-canary/README.md

 5. `ddev php artisan key:generate`
 6. `ddev php artisan migrate`

-The project should then be available at https://feedcanary.ddev.site/.
+The project should then be available at https://feedcanary.ddev.site/, where you can safely poke at it.

 ## Production